Confrontation at Borehamwood Vigil for Israeli Hostages

 It is also why I don’t join mass demos in London with those I was assumed (by the woman that stopped me in the street), to be part of, chanting ‘From the river to the sea’.

-Yes, I want Palestinians to have liberty but I also understand that that chant calls for the destruction of Israel.
+Yes, I want Palestinians to have liberty but I also understand that the chant calls for the destruction of Israel.
 Which I Don’t want.

-Funny enough, later that day, I was introduced to an alternative Jewish community when I read out a section of my book at a Disability Pride Shabbat with the Willesden Minyan congregation, in North West London.
+Funny enough, later that day, I was introduced to an alternative Jewish community – the Willesden Minyan congregation, in North West London.
+I read out a section of my book at a Disability Pride Shabbat that they held.

 On the question of standing with either Israel or Palestine in this conflict?
 I see it as Israel versus Hamas – not Palestine.
 I started standing with one shaky but hopeful foot in Israel, and one supportive foot in Palestine.
 However, I am increasingly losing footage in Israel at all.
 But wherever that shaky foot is placed, I stand with fist held high in protest against Hamas.